 Our Unique Approach

-The Conductive Learning Center serves children from birth to age 26 with motor disorders related to complications of premature birth, Cerebral Palsy, Spina Bifida, or brain injury.
+The Conductive Learning Center of North America serves children from birth to age 26 with motor disorders related to complications of premature birth, Cerebral Palsy, Spina Bifida, or brain injury.
 For these children with motor disorders, even the smallest tasks – eating, buttoning a shirt, sitting in a chair – can be monumental.
-The Conductive Learning Center (CLC) can change that utilizing the conductive education (CE) premise that movement and coordination can be learned.
+The Conductive Learning Center of North America (CLC) can change that utilizing the conductive education (CE) premise that movement and coordination can be learned.